Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

             new_grammar[new_nt] = [t]
             index += 1
 ```
-Iterating through new_grammar and its productions, it generates new productions for each non-terminal symbol in the grammar.
-If there is only one lowercase symbol in the production, it substitutes it with the matching non-terminal symbol from new_grammar.
+&ensp;&ensp;&ensp;Iterating through new_grammar and its productions, are generated new productions for each non-terminal symbol in the grammar.
+If there is only one lowercase symbol in the production, it is substituted it with the matching non-terminal symbol from new_grammar.
 Then adding the corresponding new productions to match the rules of the CNF.

 ```
  productions = []